Earlier this year, Barratt Homes announced that all the properties they build in future will be pre-cabled with gigabit-capable broadband.

 So do all new homes come with full fibre broadband?
-And if not, what should you look for when considering a new home?
+And if not, what should you look for when considering moving to a new home with new broadband?

 The availability of hyperfast broadband has become a key selling feature for housebuilders in the last year, as our lives have migrated online.

 When every member of the same household is simultaneously attempting to hold a Teams meeting, complete course work, upload files to the cloud or watch Netflix, bandwidth becomes crucial.

 And builders have rightly identified that the explosion in home working is driving demand for connectivity which won’t buffer, lag or drop out.